Rare Bleeding Disorders

 Important Safety Information | Patient Site

-Rebinyn® is a therapy that extends half-life through the use of PEGylation (PEG) technology.1,a
+Rebinyn® is a therapy that elevates factor levels through the use of PEGylation (PEG) technology.1,a

 aPEG=polyethylene glycol.

-Rebinyn® is a therapy that extends half-life through the use of PEGylation (PEG) technology.1,a
+Rebinyn® is a therapy that elevates factor levels through the use of PEGylation (PEG) technology.1,a

 How it works